ekorekt/Turklish/README.md

 # Turklish
 A base for terms that are mistranslated from English.
-A "chicken translate" if you will.
+A reverse "chicken translate" if you will.